evga/retard.js/README.md

 - use `.attr()` to change the element's attributes
 - etc...

-These are methods of `ReactiveElement` and they return the same object so you can chain them (similar to jQuery).

 For example if you have this html:
 ```html
 <form class="myForm" onsubmit="submitForm(event)">